 With over 25 year's experience living and breathing Chiropractic, Helen continues to be inspired by family practice.
 She believes now, more than ever, as science reveals even greater detail about the brain and body, chiropractic is uniquely placed to support families and individuals in their health care goals.

-When Georgia sought Chiropractic care for neck and shoulder pain associated with the postures and pressures of student life at high school, it became very clear she had also stumbled upon her career path.
+When Georgia sought Chiropractic care for neck and shoulder pain associated with the postures and pressures of student life at high school, it became very clear she had also discovered her career path.